Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

 The `Go1` model we are using has an integrator timestep of `0.002`, so by selecting `frame_skip=25` we can set the value of `dt` to `0.05s`.

-To avoid overfitting the policy, `reset_noise_scale` should be set to a value appropriate for the size of the robot, for `Go1` we choose a value of `0.1`.
+To avoid overfitting the policy, `reset_noise_scale` should be set to a value appropriate to the size of the robot, we want the value to be as large as possible without the initial distribution of states being invalid (`Terminal` regardless of control actions), for `Go1` we choose a value of `0.1`.

 And `max_episode_steps` determines the number of steps per episode before `truncation`, here we set it to 1000 to be consistent with the based `Gymnasium/MuJoCo` environments, but if you need something higher you can set it so.

 ```py
 env = gymnasium.make(